 - Any property you have will be taken from you and stored until you get discharged from jail.

 - You will be allowed to use the telephone to talk to a member of your family, friend, or bail bondsman.

-- If you are expected to be released quickly, you might be allowed to wear your own clothes, if not you you will have to wear a jail uniform – the jumpsuit.
+- If you are expected to be released quickly, you might be allowed to wear your own clothes, if not you will have to wear a jail uniform – the jumpsuit.

 Have you ever been booked into jail?
 If you have, please tell your story so other people can learn from your experience.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Can you share any secrets that will help others get through the process?